The Happy Healthy Brain Diet

 The only thing I do try to avoid (but not expel) is alcohol, since that has a bad effect on your serotonin levels and overall health, but I do believe it is okay to sometimes let your hair down.
 Your body will balance it out after a few days.
 If you need some inspiration for recipes, take a look here.

 I hope this information was useful for you and I hope we can all help each other to be healthier and happier!
+If you’d like to see more, please follow me on Instagram, Pinterest and Twitter or subscribe and get a free e-book on saving money.

 Lots of love,

 *Note: Please keep in mind that I am not a doctor!
 This article was written on the basis of research on the internet and scientific articles, but I did not go to Medical School!
 For a better advise, please visit a doctor or dietician.
-This diet also does not cure depression or anxiety (I wish it was that easy), but it can give you a little boost on your general mood if you are mindful of the substances your body needs to work properly.Home » Body » Recipes »
+This diet also does not cure depression or anxiety (I wish it was that easy), but it can give you a little boost on your general mood if you are mindful of the substances your body needs to work properly.Home » Body » Food & recipes »